udda/multiload-ng/README.md

 * Multiload-ng can also be run without any panel
 * ...and so on

-Try it in your system and you won't regret!
+Try it in your system and you won't come back!

 #### Q: Doesn't a system monitor use system resources by itself?
 A: Yes.
 This is true for every system monitor.
 That's why resources usage from Multiload-ng is kept to a negligible level.